Course in detail:

 Shodo for beginners and advanced levels

 Ethan Weisgard and his Japanese co-instructor teach courses in Japanese calligraphy starting from beginners through to advanced levels.
 The basic course begins with the rudimental brush strokes and techniques, and the course finishes with the participants writing their own name in “katakana” (phonetic Japanese), as well as simple “kanji” (combined Japanese characters).
-We use “fudepen” (Japanese brush-pen) for writing.
+We use either brushes and ink or “fudepen” (Japanese brush-pen) for writing.

 A step-by-step course series is also an option, where the participants start with the beginner’s course, and move through a series of additional courses of progressively more advanced nature.
 In the more advanced courses the participants write using fude (Japanese calligraphy brushes) and ink – a much more demanding process.
 The advanced levels work on more complex kanji, and different styles of writing – block form and flowing.